benelan/product2queue/README.md

 # Product to Queue
-The Product to Queue app is a browser-based tool created by Esri Support Services to assists in determing the appropriate team/queue to own a case based on product names or buzzwords.
+The Product to Queue app is a browser-based tool which helps determine the appropriate team/queue to route a case based on product names or buzzwords.

 ## Using the App
 To run the web app locally for development, you must have [Node](https://nodejs.org/en/) installed.
 With Node installed, use the command line to navigate to the project directory and type: